November, 2009

 your

-ACC - Arizona Corporate Commission and the Line Siting Committee.
+ACC - Arizona Corporation Commission and the Line Siting Committee.

-Regarding the Line Siting Committee, it was created by the legislature to “provide a single forum for the expeditious resolution of all matters concerning the location of electric generating plants and transmission lines in a single proceeding to which access will be open to interested and affected individuals, groups, county and municipal governments and other public bodies to participate in these decisions.
+The Line Siting Committee was created by the legislature to "provide a single forum for the expeditious resolution of all matters concerning the location of electric generating plants and transmission lines in a single proceeding to which access will be open to interested and affected individuals, groups, county and municipal governments and other public bodies to participate in these decisions."

 The Committee makes the recommendation to the Commission on whether to issue a Certificate of Environmental Compatibility for a power plant or transmission line.